Cancer is a cause affecting almost everyone, there are 360,000 new cancer cases in the UK every year, nearly 990 every day (2013-2015).

-Once you have posted an article on your website, this can be shared in social media.
+Once you have posted an article on your website, this can be shared on social media.

 Facebook can be useful as discussions in a group can create interest.

-Posts do not need to be solely about your charities cause, sharing other videos and posts on unrelated topics can create shares which make your group become more well known.
+Posts do not need to be solely about your charity’s cause, sharing other videos and posts on unrelated topics can create shares that make your group become more well known.

 Also depending on the type of charity, Linkedin can be useful.